-- If allergic to sesame but not to nuts, you can use cashew or sunflower butter instead of tahini, which you can dilute with a little water or melt over low heat.
+- If allergic to sesame seeds but not to nuts, you can use cashew or sunflower butter instead of tahini, which you can dilute with a little water or melt over low heat.
 Omit the butter in this case as it will have plenty of fat from the nut butter.

-- Wholegrain mustard can be replaced with dried herbs such as rosemary or sage and you can also add spices like garlic salt, paprika and cumin for more interesting flavours.
+- Wholegrain mustard can be replaced with dried herbs such as rosemary or sage, and you can also add spices like garlic salt, paprika and cumin for more interesting flavours.

 - I haven’t tried making these without eggs but I imagine you can just add a little water or a tablespoon of chia seeds soaked in water until puffed up.
 That seems to be a good egg replacement.

-- Double the ingredients and bake on two trays if making a larger batch.
+Double the ingredients and bake on two trays if making a larger batch.

-- 3 tbsp tahini paste
+- 3 tablespoons tahini paste

 - 1 egg

-- 2 tbsp sesame seeds
+- 2 tablespoons sesame seeds

 - pinch of salt

-- 1 tbsp wholegrain mustard
+- 1 tablespoon wholegrain mustard

-- 2 1/2 tbsp coconut flour
+- 2½ tablespoons coconut flour

-- Preheat oven to 170 °C/338 °F.
+- Preheat the oven to 170 °C/338 °F.

 - Roll the mixture into a ball and place on a slightly greased parchment/baking paper (about 40 x 40 cm).
 Flatten with you hands in the middle until it's a flat pancake.
 Then cover with another piece of parchment paper of the same size and use a rolling pin to flatten the pancake into a thin dough layer, about 3-5mm.
 Roll it evenly in four directions starting from the middle.
 Finally using a knife make small incision marks vertically and horizontally to make it easier to break the crackers when cooked.